Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     </script>
     ````

-1. Create a new React component named **stock** at **src/components/stock.vue** with the code shown below.
-This component will display a stock with commands for refresh and delete.
+1. Create a new Vue component named **stock** at **src/components/stock.vue**, and then add the code shown below.
+This component will display a stock with refresh and delete commands.
 Notice how the refresh and delete commands emit to the parent.

     ````html
     <template>